sergiomeneguzzo/Hotel-Booking-App/README.md

 # Hotels Booking Web App

 This project is a web application for booking hotels and houses.
 The frontend is built using **Angular 18**, while the backend is developed with **Node.js** and **TypeScript**.
 It integrates **Passport Authentication** and email confirmation.
 The application is connected to **MongoDB Atlas** for storing user data and booking details.
-In the future, it will include a payment simulation feature using **FifthPocket**, another one of my projects for home banking.

 # Project Overview

 ## Frontend: